How Cathodic Protection Inspection Can Save Your Tank

 Regular testing and inspection are advised to ensure that your system is in good working order.
 Establishing a monitoring and logging system can also aid in corrosion prevention efforts.

-However, if you wait three years to test the system, the amount of damage to steel tanks and lines that can occur if your cathodic protection system hasn’t been working is enormous.
+However, if you wait three years to test the system, the damage that may occur to steel tanks and lines can be extensive if the protection system has failed.
+To strengthen your maintenance strategy, it’s also essential to monitor related components—learn why regular inspection of tank appurtenances is critical for water tank safety.

 2. Is your cathodic protection system providing the correct amount of protection against corrosion?

-A rectifier control box is usually located near the tank monitor in impressed current protection systems.
-A volt meter is always present in the rectifier box, and an amp meter with a red/green indicator light is optional.
-These meters and indicator lights only indicate that power is present, not whether it is sufficient.
-Corrosion protection is disabled if the system’s indicator light is red.
+In impressed current protection systems, a rectifier control box will be located close to the tank monitor.
+In the rectifier box is always a voltmeter, but an ampmeter with a green/red indicator light is optional.
+These meters and indicators lights indicate only that there is power, not if it is enough.
+If the indicator light on your system is red, you will not have corrosion protection.
 Contact a cathodic protection specialist right away.

 3. Is wiring exposed to the system?